Skip to main content

 MenB vaccine is not routinely given to children over two years old unless they are in an at-risk group.
 For example, children who have certain problems with their immune system.

-• crying and irritability.
+• unusual crying

 It is recommended that babies are given infant liquid paracetamol to prevent fever after vaccination.
 The nurse will give you more information about paracetamol at your vaccination appointment.